Degree RequirementADN/ASN or BSN

-Hospice Nurses are health care professionals that care for patients at the end of their lives.
+Hospice nurses are RNs who care for patients at the end of their lives.
 The term "hospice nurse" is used by many as an umbrella term for a number of different professions.
 When individuals refer to themselves as hospice nurses, they're most likely employed as one of the following kinds of nurses: Certified Hospice and Palliative Nursing Assistants (CHPNA) or Certified Hospice and Palliative Licensed Nurse (CHPLN).
-Hospice nurses typically work with terminally ill patients and help ensure their and quality of life during their remaining days, as opposed to working to cure or fix a patient.
+Hospice nurses typically work with terminally ill patients and help ensure their quality of life during their remaining days, as opposed to working to cure or fix a patient.
 Their primary responsibility is to help people live as comfortably and independently as possible and with the least amount of pain during their last days.

-One of the main parts of being a Hospice Nurse involves helping patients, and their families feel more comfortable about death and providing them with the emotional support they need.
-Additionally, hospice nurses will do their best in assisting family members to manage any practical details that may be involved when caring for a dying loved one.
+Aside from keeping patients as comfortable and pain-free as possible, one of the main parts of being a hospice nurse involves helping patients and their families feel more comfortable about death and providing them with the emotional support they need.
+Additionally, hospice nurses will do their best to assist family members in managing any practical details that may be involved when caring for a dying loved one.

-What Are the Educational Requirements for Hospice Nurses?
+What Are the Schooling Requirements for Hospice Nurses?

 For Certified Hospice and Palliative Nursing Assistants (CHPNAs):